OtherAndrew/nextjs-blog/posts/trivia-maze.md

 # Shortcomings

 Our group achieved most of the goals we had for this project other than a couple of stretch goals and developer options, none of which were essential for the final product or for testing.
 Some parts of the program were difficult to test due to internal randomization and dependencies with other parts of the program.

+# Lessons learned

+I have completed team software development projects in the past but this was the first one one where I explicitly followed agile methodologies, including storyboarding.
+I liked storyboarding since it allowed us to look at everything we needed to accomplish and break it down into small, doable parts, and track the progress of each feature as it's worked on.
+For software projects since then I used user stories and storyboards to great effect to organize my team's work.

+Two concepts my team neglected to consider until near the end of development was [programming to an interface](https://stackoverflow.com/a/383982) and [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development).

+Since we neglected to use interfaces at the start of development, we had a hard time testing the maze functionality until all the pieces of the maze (rooms and doors) came together.
+We weren't able to use [mock objects](https://en.wikipedia.org/wiki/Mock_object) to substitute functionality for objects that were in development since we didn't have a good idea of what the object needed to do in the first place.

+Using test-driven development would have made developing unit tests for our code easier and it would have allowed us to troubleshoot bugs earlier.
+We decided to develop our unit tests after we finished implementing the rest of the program and found that there were some parts of our code which were difficult to test due to internal randomization or excessive dependencies.
+Creating the unit tests and considering every scenario and edge case first would have allowed us to sort out these problems sooner rather than later.